itsphily/qualitative_coding_agent/aider spec templates/aider_spec_modify_pdf_cleaner_for_file.md

 - Modify the graph nodes, edges and functions to be able to handle a directory being passed as filepath rather than a single file.

 ## Implementation Notes
+- Always properly comment the code you write, comment the function using proper docstrings using pep8 style.
 - in langgraph the state is passed as an input to the function, the function will modify the state and return it.
 Make sure to follow this design pattern when updating the functions.
 - See below for an example of how to use the send API.
 In that example, the send API is used to send each subject contained in the state["subjects"] list to the generate_joke node.
 - Carefully review each low-level task for exact code changes